 After the 1990s restoration, the building and the park are now in very good conditions, well maintained by the Centre des Monuments Nationaux; some of the rooms, including the kitchen and the main bathroom, still retain a part of the original equipment, while a small collection of Le Corbusier’s furniture is on display in the living room.
 On the ground floor, there is a permanent historical exhibition which includes drawings, scale models, and samples from the correspondence between Madame Savoye and Le Corbusier.

 As anticipated, the house is quite like one would expect, maybe only a bit smaller; while it’s strong relationship with the surrounding landscape is instead surprising and unexpected.

-We are used to see photographs depicting Villa Savoye as an isolated white monolith emerging from a flat green field, or detailed images focused on the house’s internal geometry.
+We are used to seeing photographs depicting Villa Savoye as an isolated white monolith emerging from a flat green field, or detailed images focused on the house’s internal geometry.

 Actually, when you see it in person, it’s evident that the building was based on a ceaseless visual dialogue with its surroundings.

-The park seen from the terrace, photo © Inexhibit
+The park viewed from the terrace, photo © Inexhibit

 The kitchen, photo Inexhibit